pulumi/terraform-provider-aws/website/docs/r/default_subnet.html.markdown

 **This is an advanced resource** and has special caveats to be aware of when using it.
 Please read this document in its entirety before using this resource.

-The `aws_default_subnet` resource behaves differently from normal resources in that if a default subnet exists in the specified Availability Zone, Terraform does not _create_ this resource, but instead "adopts" it into management.
+The `aws_default_subnet` resource behaves differently from normal resources in that if a default subnet exists in the specified Availability Zone, this provider does not _create_ this resource, but instead "adopts" it into management.
-If no default subnet exists, Terraform creates a new default subnet.
+If no default subnet exists, this provider creates a new default subnet.
-By default, `terraform destroy` does not delete the default subnet but does remove the resource from Terraform state.
+By default, `pulumi destroy` does not delete the default subnet but does remove the resource from the state.
 Set the `force_destroy` argument to `true` to delete the default subnet.

 ## Example Usage